 The TRS-Care Medicare Advantage plan is a National Preferred Provider Organization (PPO) plan.
 This means you may see providers both in and out of network for the same cost, as long as the provider accepts Medicare and is willing to bill UnitedHealthcare.

 If your doctor has questions about the plan, you can reach out to the UnitedHealthcare Customer Service team at 1-866-347-9507, TTY 711, 7 a.m.–6 p.m.
 CT, Monday–Friday.
+They can reach out to your provider to educate them on how TRSCare Medicare Advantage works.

-You can locate and find the closest network facility by visiting www.UHCRetiree.com/TRS-CareMA or contacting the UnitedHealthcare Customer Service team at 1-866-347-9507, TTY 711, 7 a.m.–6 p.m.
-CT, Monday–Friday.
+Find the closest in-network facilities at TRS-Care Medicare Advantage by UnitedHealthcare (click Find a Provider) or call UnitedHealthcare Customer Service at 1-866-347-9507, TTY 711, 7 a.m.–6 p.m.
+CT, Mon–Fri.

 A deductible is the cost you pay on health care before the TRS-Care plan starts covering any expenses.
 The maximum out-of-pocket is the amount you must spend on eligible health care expenses through copays, coinsurance or deductibles before the plan starts covering all covered expenses at 100%.
 TRS-Care Medicare Advantage participants have a $500 deductible and a $3,500 maximum out-of-pocket per person.